Aaron-Bopp/Obsidian-notes/AIO/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/11 Managed Dysphoria Gender in Disguise.md

 > I don't regret the things I have done, I regret the things I didn't do when I had the chance.

 ---
-**The Gender Dysphoria Bible is a Living Document**
+**The [[Gender Dysphoria]] Bible is a Living Document**

-The contents of this site will change over time as new additions and revisions are made to further expand upon the full breadth of Gender Dysphoria.
-In its current iteration it is severely lacking in AFAB narratives, non-binary, agender & genderfluid specific dysphoria, and Third Gender narratives.
+The contents of this site will change over time as new additions and revisions are made to further expand upon the full breadth of [[Gender Dysphoria]].
+In its current iteration it is severely lacking in AFAB narratives, [[non-binary]], agender & genderfluid specific dysphoria, and Third Gender narratives.
 The GDB is an open source and publicly funded project, [content](https://github.com/GenderDysphoria/GenderDysphoria.fyi) and [fiscal](https://patreon.com/curvyandtrans) contributions are extremely welcome.

 Growing up in the closet, even when you don’t know you’re in the closet, becomes an existence built on top of coping mechanisms intended to alleviate dysphoria.
-The following are ways a closeted trans person may find to alleviate the dysphoria they experience in their day to day lives:
+The following are ways a closeted [[transgender|trans]] person may find to alleviate the dysphoria they experience in their day to day lives:

 -   [[No]] ==When a video game gives you the option of choosing your gender, you tend to choose differently than your assigned gender.== This may be accompanied with excuses to defend that choice.
 “It defaulted to male and I didn’t care.”
 “I don’t want to stare at a guy’s butt for hours.”

--   [[No]] ==A preference for literature and film with characters of your true gender, or with characters who break gender norms (Mulan, Little Women).==
+-   [[No]] ==A preference for literature and film with characters of your true gender, or with characters who break gender norms (Mulan, Little [[Women]]).==

 -   [[No]] ==Pornographic outlets which satisfy strong desires or feel more relatable, such as a draw towards gay/lesbian porn, bridal kink, or transformation sequences.==